-Peasant tops are a staple in every girls wardrobe along with peasant dresses, so easy to make and look simply adorable on little ones.
-Below is a free childrens peasant top pattern.
+Peasant tops are a staple in every girls wardrobe along with peasant dresses!
+Such easy sewing patterns for beginners and look simply adorable on little ones.
+Below is a free peasant top pattern.

 Peasant Blouse pattern

 I love making clothes for my little girl, mainly because I get to construct them from scratch and because I get to choose the fabric I like and the details so they’re pretty unique.
-And I love this free childrens peasant top pattern because it was easy to draft and it will serve me well for a peasant dress if I ever want to make one (which I will want, definitely, it looks too cute on my little one!).
+And I love this free peasant top pattern because it was easy to draft and it will serve me well for a peasant dress.
+If I ever decide to make one (which I will want, definitely, it looks too cute on my little one!).
 If you’re a beginner, this adorable peasant blouse sewing pattern is the perfect project to add to your easy sewing patterns for beginners library.